pingcap/docs-cn/FAQ.md

 Frequent DDL operations may affect the synchronization speed.
 For Sycner, DDL operations are executed serially.
 When DDL operations are executed during data synchronization, data will be synchronized serially and thus the synchronization speed will be slowed down.

-#### Wormhole

-Wormhole is a data synchronization service, which enables the user to easily synchronize all the data or synchronize incrementally using Web console.
-It supports multiple types of data migration, such as from MySQL to TiDB, and from MongoDB to TiDB.

-#### If the machine that Syncer is in is broken and the directory of the `syncer.meta` file is lost, what should I do?
+##### If the machine that Syncer is in is broken and the directory of the `syncer.meta` file is lost, what should I do?

 When you synchronize data using Syncer GTID, the `syncer.meta` file is constantly updated during the synchronization process.
 The current version of Syncer does not contain the design for high availability.
 The `syncer.meta` configuration file of Syncer is directly stored on the hard disks, which is similar to other tools in the MySQL ecosystem, such as mydumper.